 This post may contain affiliate links, meaning I may earn a commission for recommending products.
 Read my disclosure policy for more info.

-My youngest used to come down with croup every time she had a cold.
-It was predictable, but still, I hated it.
+My youngest used to come down with Croup every time she had a cold.
+It was predictable, but I still hated it.

 What does Croup sound like?

-If your child has a deep, hoarse cough, it may be Croup.
+If your child has a deep, hoarse cough – it may be Croup.

-Noisy breathing may also be a symptom.
+Noisy breathing sounds may also be a symptom.

 Disclaimer: The following remedies are what have worked for us personally.
 Always check with your pediatrician first or if you have any questions or concerns.